RaSi96/twp_phase_averaging/README.md

 Note that these algorithms have been shown in their respective papers to significantly outperform a simple point-wise arithmetic mean between two given temporal vectors; of course, these algorithms are also applicable to unequal length vectors.

 # Repository Structure
-This repository contains 2 implementations, one in C and another in Python.
+This repository contains 2 implementations, one in C and another in Python, the latter of which is the more usable one (as of the time of this writing).
 The structure of the repository is as follows:
 ```
 ./src-python
 	../__init__.py